nawabahmadreshi/documentation/pages/features/facebook-app-invites.md

 {% endtab %}
 {% endtabs %}

-This method is for handling the case where the app is already installed the URI scheme gets called:
+This method is for handling the case where the app is already installed when the URI scheme gets called:

 {% tabs %}
 {% tab objective-c %}